GodKnowss/GodKnowss.github.io/_posts/2025/2025-06-28-UF-roadmap.md

 ## Practical Advice for Success?

 These tracks aren't for everyone, but for students with strong mathematical interests and the willingness to work hard, they offer some of the most rewarding and lucrative career paths in engineering.
-The key is starting early, staying current with coursework, and maintaining curiosity about how mathematical concepts apply to real-world problems.
+The key is to start early, stay on top of coursework, and maintain curiosity about how mathematical concepts apply to real-world problems.

 ------